Incidents during the Hajj: Notable disease outbreaks

 During the 1821 Hajj, about 20,000 Meccan pilgrims died due to a cholera epidemic.
 The disease had started in India in 1817.

 Another cholera epidemic began in 1863.
 It started in the Ganges Delta of the Bengal region and traveled with Muslim pilgrims to Mecca during the 1865 hajj.

 In 1905 the El Tor strain of cholera was discovered in six pilgrims returning from Hajj at the El-Tor quarantine camp in Egypt.

+The 1972 Yugoslav smallpox outbreak, the last major smallpox outbreak in Europe, was caused by an Albanian who brought the disease back from Mecca.

-In 2009, 73 cases of H1N1, which is also known as swine flu were recorded at the final days of Hajj.
-5 pilgrims died due to the virus.
+In 2009, 73 cases of H1N1, which is also known as swine flu, were recorded at the final days of Hajj.
+Five pilgrims died due to the virus.

 Construction failures

 2006 Al Ghaza hotel collapse

 A concrete multi-story building located in Mecca close to the Grand Mosque collapsed on 5 January 2006.
 The building, the Al-Ghaza Hotel, is said to have housed a restaurant, a convenience store, and a hotel.
 The hotel was reported to have been housing pilgrims to the 2006 Hajj.
-It is not clear how many pilgrims were in the hotel at the time of the collapse.
-As of the latest reports, the death toll was 76 and the number of injured was 64.
+As a result, 76 people died and 62 people were injured.